Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Here are some key insights into Jungian Psychology:

-• The theory of archetypes posits that universal symbols reside within our collective unconscious, influencing our thoughts, feelings, and behaviors.
+• The theory of archetypes posits that universal symbols reside within our collective unconscious, influencing our thoughts, feelings, and behaviours.

-• The process of individuation, a journey towards self-realization and wholeness, is a central concept in Jungian Psychology.
+• The process of individuation, a journey towards self-realisation and wholeness, is a central concept in Jungian Psychology.

 • Jungian Analysis, the therapeutic approach in Jungian Psychology, involves exploring the individual's unique psychological reality to uncover underlying patterns and meanings.